 When figuring out the one-year default rate:

-• Default rate is b) divided by a)
+The default rate is b) divided by a).

-If there are any loans that don’t require payment within the year, don’t include them when calculating the rate of loans not paid back for that year.
+If any loans don’t require payment within the year, don’t include them when calculating the rate of loans not paid back for that year.

 How does Trine assign loans to risk categories?

-Trine considers all loans to be the same risk category.
+Trine considers all loans to be in the same risk category.